-The current skills and experience mix of the six current directors is summarised in the following table (full director biographies are shown on pages 1-3).
+The current skills and experience mix of the six current directors is summarised in the following table (full director biographies are shown on pages 12-14).

-Skills and Experience Description Directors Technology & Innovation Professional qualifications/experience in the research, development and implementation of energy transportation and/or processing technologies.
+Skills and Experience Description Directors Technology & Innovation Professional qualifications / experience in the research, development and implementation of energy transportation and/or processing technologies.
 4 International Experience Directors that have worked on energy projects in regions and countries where LNG is currently looking to invest, develop and operate.
 6 Project Engineering, Construction & Execution Practical experience with engineering design and project execution in an executive or senior manager capacity.
 3 Project Management Individuals that carry relevant experience in project manager or executive director roles across large scale energy projects.
 6 Finance Those directors that carry professional qualifications in finance disciplines, exhibit a high level of financial acumen, and/or carry direct experience in capital market transactions.
 5 Audit & Accounting Professional qualifications in accounting and risk management, or those directors with experience in audit chair, CFO, auditor or other senior financial manager positions.
 2 Risk Management Prior exposure to risk management duties in a managerial or executive capacity and/or professional risk management qualifications.
 5 Legal & Regulatory Professional qualifications in legal practice, regulatory approvals and/or prior experience in corporate legal matters or regulator /industry relations in an executive or senior manager capacity.
+5

-5 Contracts & Negotiation Practical and relevant experience in global energy sector contracts, bids and commercial negotiations.
-4 Marketing & Business Development Previous experience in a senior manager or executive director capacity supervising or directing corporate marketing or business planning and development initiatives, including key client relationship management responsibilities.
-5 Business Strategy Directors that have extensive experience in executive strategy positions, including previous managing director, chief executive and/or strategic senior manager roles.
-5 Mergers & Acquisitions Directors that have participated in major corporate transactions, including the acquisition or sale of major energy projects, corporate takeovers and/or the acquisition of interests in energy producing assets.
-4 Corporate Governance Directors that are current or former board members of other publicly listed companies, with emphasis on individuals that currently or formerly chair an audit or remuneration sub-committee.
+Practical and relevant experience in global energy sector contracts, bids and commercial negotiations.
+Previous experience in a senior manager or executive director capacity supervising or directing corporate marketing or business 4 5 capacity supervising or directing corporate marketing or business 5 planning and development initiatives, including key client relationship management responsibilities.
+Directors that have extensive experience in executive strategy positions, including previous managing director, chief executive and/or strategic senior manager roles.
+5 Directors that have participated in major corporate transactions, including the acquisition or sale of major energy projects, corporate takeovers and/or the acquisition of interests in energy producing assets.
+4 Directors that are current or former board members of other publicly listed companies, with emphasis on individuals that currently or formerly chair an audit or remuneration sub-committee.
 Private company, not-for-profit and government sector boards are also considered.
-3 Environmental & Sustainability Professional training or prior experience managing public company environmental and social responsibility risks.
-3 Health & Safety Directors that have had management responsibility for the health and safety of personnel on construction and/or operating plant sites 4 Government & Community Relations Prior involvement in government/regulatory body engagement, or experience working on political action committees, or previous membership on any relevant state or federal government task force.
-5
+3 Professional training or prior experience managing public company environmental and social responsibility risks.
+3 Health & Safety Directors that have had management responsibility for the health and safety of personnel on construction and/or operating plant sites Prior involvement in government/regulatory body engagement, or experience working on political action committees, or previous membership on any relevant state or federal government task force.
+5 management responsibilities.
+Directors that have extensive experience in executive strategy positions, including previous managing director, chief executive and/or strategic senior manager roles.
+Directors that have participated in major corporate transactions, including the acquisition or sale of major energy projects, corporate takeovers and/or the acquisition of interests in energy producing assets.
+Directors that are current or former board members of other publicly listed companies, with emphasis on individuals that currently or formerly chair an audit or remuneration sub-committee.
+Private company, not-for-profit and government sector boards are also considered.
+Professional training or prior experience managing public company environmental and social responsibility risks.
+Directors that have had management responsibility for the health and safety of personnel on construction and/or operating plant sites Prior involvement in government/regulatory body engagement, or experience working on political action committees, or previous